geodynamics/aspect/doc/sphinx/user/extending/plugin-types/geometry-models.md

 # Geometry models

 The geometry model is responsible for describing the domain in which we want to solve the equations.
-A domain is described in <span deal.II by a coarse mesh and, if necessary, an object that characterizes the boundary.
+A domain is described in deal.II by a coarse mesh and, if necessary, an object that characterizes the boundary.
 Together, these two suffice to reconstruct any domain by adaptively refining the coarse mesh and placing new nodes